 One of the ways to discover sales options involves using a keyword tool like Google’s Keyword Planner and their Trends tool.
 You should also run a search for keywords discovered to see how many competitors show up.
 You can then further analyze your competition by using a tool like SimilarWeb, for instance.

 Once you’ve found a niche where you feel you have a fighting chance to succeed, start investigating business elements contributing to success, like margins and logistics.
 You may even decide that something like Amazon FBA is a better option.

 2. Get a business and domain name

 Now, it’s time for you to officialize your business and give it a name.
-You also much purchase a domain name that reflects your business.
+You also must purchase a domain name that reflects your business.
 Registering a domain name is extremely simple and takes only a few minutes.
 It’s also very cheap.

 You register a domain name with companies like Namecheap for under $10 and GoDaddy, although the cost depends on the perspective value of the name, with .coms costing more than .nets, for instance.
 You also pay more to register the domain for multiple years, although you gain some traction with Google and show up better in search if you pay for multiple years upfront.
 You’ll find tons of coupon codes floating around, so you might purchase your domain for even less money if you take the time to look.

 Note, that only one person/company can use each domain name, so be prepared with several options to ensure you find one available.
 Then buy all the variants, so you own the .com, .org, .net, etc. The last thing you want is to spend time and money building a site only to have someone siphon off some of your traffic when users enter the wrong variant and get a competitor.
 All the variants must point to your primary domain.